amapola315/spl23_graph_posada/README.md

 - **Data input:**

     ```plaintext
----Input data for a directed graph structure---
+    Input data for a directed graph structure:
     Enter number of nodes: 2
     enter for node (1) a name: a
     enter for node (2) a name: b